7 Axioms for Expected Utility Theory

 In the first, a person has a choice between an orange and an apple.
 They state that they strictly prefer the orange.

 In the second, they are offered a choice between two gambles.
-The first gamble is a 50% chance of an orange and a 50% chance of nothing.
-The second is a 50% chance of an apple and a 50% chance of nothing.
+The first gamble is a 50% chance of an orange and a 50% chance of a pear.
+The second is a 50% chance of an apple and a 50% chance of a pear.
 They state that they strictly prefer the gamble with a 50% chance of an orange.

 Compare the two scenarios.
-The choice between an apple or an orange from the first scenario is mixed with a 50% probability of getting nothing in the second.
+The choice between an apple or an orange from the first scenario is mixed with a 50% probability of a pear in the second.

-Under the axiom of irrelevant alternatives, a person who prefers the orange in the first will prefer the gamble with the orange in the second.
-The addition of the irrelevant third option - in this case, a 50% probability of nothing - will not change their order of preference.
+Under the axiom of independence, a person who prefers the orange in the first will prefer the gamble with the orange in the second.
+Mixing those two lotteries (a 100% chance of an orange or a 100% chance of an apple) with a third lottery - in this case, a pear - will not change their order of preference.

-More generally, under the axiom of independence of irrelevant alternatives, a person who mixes two gambles with an irrelevant third gamble will maintain the same order of preference when the gambles are mixed as they had for the two original gambles when they were presented independently of the third.
+More generally, under the axiom of independence, a person who mixes two lotteries with a third lottery will maintain the same order of preference when the lotteries are mixed as they had for the two original lotteries when presented independently of the third.

 A formal definition states that if: